Mr-Smyth/nodejs-with-expressjs/README.md

 # Handling routing with Express JS

+This is known as outsourcing your routes - (modularization)

 + Create a folder called routes. (conventional name)
 + Inside this folder it is conventional to create files which handle the various routes in our project.
 + Create the following files - for a shop example: